dcppc/2018-september-workshop/docs/agenda.md

 09:20 - Team Lightning talks: The awesome things you have accomplished in the past.

-_To view the speaker order and to indicate who will represent your team, please visit [this issue](https://github.com/dcppc/2018-september-workshop/issues/).
-Each speaker will have 5 minutes to present and 3 minutes for Q&A._
+_Each speaker will have 5 minutes to present and 3 minutes for Q&A.
+Stay tuned for order of presentations._

 10:30 - Coffee break (~20 minutes)